christophergandrud/Make-Projects/Rnw_Lecture/README.md

 ```

-Simply type in ``Lecture" or "Seminar" depending on what you would like to create and the number.
+Simply type in "Lecture" or "Seminar" depending on what you would like to create and the number.